X

 Also: How to nail the 'Do you have any questions for me?' part of the interview

 The chatbot can also help enhance your current resume by optimizing your text.
-If you have any questions about how to format your resume and what to include, ChatGPT is able to give you some answers.
+If you have any questions about how to format your resume and what to include, ChatGPT can give you some answers.

 What should I put in my resume?